Description of the HTTP API

 }

-Before connecting, download the certificate file from the centralized protection server and execute the command:
+Before connecting, download the certificate file from the centralized protection server and run the command:

-The string obtained from executing this command is used as the parameter value for certificate.
+The string obtained from running this command is used as the certificate parameter value.

 {

-"vdb_bases" : VirusBaseInfo[] //Detailed information upon the base
+"vdb_bases" : VirusBaseInfo[] //Detailed information about the base

 }